-Concussion is an important injury for the professional football player, and the diagnosis, prevention, and management of concussion is important to the National Football League, its players and member Clubs, and the National Football League Players Association.
-The NFL’s Head, Neck and Spine Committee has developed a comprehensive set of protocols with regard to the diagnosis and management of concussions in NFL players.
+Concussion is an important injury for the professional football player.
+The diagnosis, prevention, and management of concussion is important to the National Football League (NFL), its players and member Clubs, and the National Football League Players Association (NFLPA).
+The NFL’s Head, Neck and Spine Committee, in conjunction with the NFLPA Mackey-White Committee, has developed a comprehensive set of protocols regarding the diagnosis and management of concussions in NFL players.

-The diagnosis and management of concussion is complicated by the difficulty in identifying the injury as well as the complex and individual nature of managing this injury.
-Ongoing education of players, NFL team physicians and athletic trainers regarding concussion is important, recognizing the evolving advances in concussion assessment and management.
-The objective of these protocols is to provide medical staffs responsible for the health care of NFL players with a process for diagnosing and managing concussion.
+The diagnosis and managementof concussion is complicated by the difficulty in identifying the injury as well as the complex and individual nature of its management.
+Ongoing education of players, NFL Club physicians, certified athletic trainers (ATCs), Unaffiliated Neurotrauma Consultants (UNCs), and Neuropsychology Consultants and other Club medical personnel regarding concussion is important, recognizing continued advances in concussion assessment and management.
+The objective of these protocols is to provide Club medical staffs responsible for the health care of NFL players with a guide for diagnosing and managing concussion.

-- Concussion may be caused either by a direct blow to the head, face, neck or elsewhere on the body with an “impulsive” force transmitted to the head.
+- SRC may be caused either by a direct blow to the head, face, neck or elsewhere on the body with an impulsive force transmitted to the head.

-- Concussion typically results in the rapid onset of transient impairment of neurologic function that resolves spontaneously.
-However, in some cases, symptoms and signs may evolve over a number of minutes to hours.
+- SRC typically results in the rapid onset of short-lived impairment of neurological function that resolves spontaneously.
+However, in some cases, signs and symptoms evolve over a number of minutes to hours.

-- Concussion may result in neuropathological changes, but the acute clinical symptoms largely reflect a functional disturbance rather than a structural injury and, as such, no abnormality is seen on standard structural neuroimaging studies.
+- SRC may result in neuropathological changes, but the acute clinical signs and symptoms largely reflect a functional disturbance rather than a structural injury and, as such, no abnormality is seen on standard structural neuroimaging studies.

-- Concussion results in a graded set of clinical symptoms that may or may not involve loss of consciousness.
-Resolution of the clinical and cognitive symptoms typically follows a sequential course; however, it is important to note that, in some percentage of cases, post- concussive symptoms may be prolonged.
+- SRC results in a range of clinical signs and symptoms that may or may not involve loss of consciousness.
+Resolution of the clinical and cognitive features typically follows a sequential course.
+However, in some cases symptoms may be prolonged.

 Potential Concussion Signs (Observable)